 The free version of the app lets you learn new words, review words, and play a game called “Speed Review.”
 Speed Review shows you a word and multiple definitions.
 Select the right definition quickly, or you lose a heart.
 Tap on the wrong definition, and you lose a heart.
 If you lose three hearts, the game is over.
 It’s stressful but also fun.

 Like Duolingo, Memrise has free and paid versions.
 I’ve only used the free version, but the paid version gives you more listening practice, as well as more practice with words that are challenging to you.
 Memrise is available as a monthly subscription, or you can save a bit by purchasing a quarterly or annual subscription.
 You can also choose to pay a one-time, reasonable flat fee for a lifetime subscription.

 Mango has more language options than Memrise or Babbel, but its teaching method doesn’t appeal to me as much.
 There’s a lot of repetition in Mango, and while repetition is part of learning a language, it can become annoying or boring.

-On the plus side, I’ve found Mango to be more helpful for learning Greek than Duolingo because it breaks down the language and explains grammatical concepts in the middle of a lesson.
+When I was studying Greek, I found Mango to be more helpful than Duolingo because it breaks down the language and explains grammatical concepts in the middle of a lesson.